 I have a confession to make.
-I was very reluctant to trek to Har Ki Dun for many years.
+I was very reluctant to trek to Har Ki Dun (albeit before the introduction of the Ruinsara Tal) for many years.
 It is a popular trek.
 All our trekkers love it.
 It is also an ancient route steeped in culture and mythology.

 I know that Har Ki Dun valley is breathtakingly beautiful.
 Yet something held me back from trekking to Har Ki Dun.